jackadam1981/ChromeEc/docs/core_runtime.md

 time it is waken up, it runs through the list and calls the ones whose deadline is expired.
 Before going back to sleep, it arms a timer to the closest deadline.
 The deferred functions can be created using the `DECLARED_DEFERRED()` macro.
-Similarly the HOOK_SECOND and HOOK_TICK hooks are called periodically by the HOOKS task loop (the *tick* duration is platform-defined and shorter than the second).
+Similarly, the HOOK_SECOND and HOOK_TICK hooks are called periodically by the HOOKS task loop (the *tick* duration is platform-defined and shorter than the second).